Aula Magna – Università degli Studi di FirenzePiazza San Marco, 4 9.30 am

 “From Elementary Chemical Processes to Complex Biological Structures for the Benefit of Life and Human Health”

 The Florentine event is held to honour the delegates of about 30 scientific Unions and is open to researchers, teachers and students interested in atomic and molecular sciences and their applications with a benefit for the humanity.
-The event is organized by the Italian representatives to the International Unions of Crystallography, IUCr (Carlo Mealli), the International Union of Biochemistry & Molecular Biology, IUBMB (Emilia Chiancone) and the International Union of Pure and Applied Chemistry, IUPAC (Mario Malinconico).
+The event is organized by the Italian representatives to the International Unions of Crystallography, IUCr (Carlo Mealli), Biochemistry & Molecular Biology, ), Biochemistry & Molecular Biology, IUBMB (Emilia Chiancone) and Pure and Applied Chemistry, IUPAC (Mario Malinconico).
 It has the sponsorship also of other Institutions.
-Bursaries to participate in the event will be offered to young researchers by IUBMB and IUCr.
-Please contact directly Emilia Chiancone (firstname.lastname@example.org) for IUBMB bursaries and Carlo Mealli (email@example.com) for IUCr ones.
-There is no registration fee but a pre-registration is recommended.
-A visit to Quartieri Monumentali of Palazzo Vecchio (Residence of Medici Family) is offered by the City Council of Florence to all the registered participants on Thursday September 22nd at 16:30 pm.
-Details about the Museum’s visit will be given in this page at a later date.
+Bursaries to participate to the event will be offered to young researchers.
+Pre-registation is recommended.
+A visit to Quartieri Monumentali of Palazzo Vecchio (Residence of Medici Family) is offered by the City Council of Florence to all the registered participants on Thuesday September 22nd at 16:30 pm.

 The six speakers are all renowned international authorities in their fields: